-Many people who use Microsoft Excel would have no problem figuring out how to sum or average a column of numbers....
+Many people who use Microsoft Excel have no problem figuring out how to add or average a column of numbers.
+Indeed,...

-But far more difficult is finding the second largest revenue.
-If you knew only the SUM, AVERAGE, MAX, MIN, COUNT and IF functions, you might try an array formula, such as =MAX(IF(E2:E19=MAX(E2:E19),0,E2:E19)).
-But then, how would you go about finding the third largest value?
-This workaround quickly falls apart.
+If you only know the SUM, AVERAGE, MAX, MIN, COUNT and IF functions, you could try an array formula, such as =MAX(IF(E2:E19=MAX(E2:E19),0,E2:E19)).
+But how would you go about finding the third-largest value?
+This workaround is difficult and quickly falls apart.

 Excel LARGE function to the rescue

-The =LARGE(array,k) function can be used to return the largest, second largest, third largest and kth largest values from a range.
+Use the =LARGE(array,k) function to return the largest, second-largest, third-largest and kth largest values from a range.

 To set up the formulas, first build a helper column with the numbers 1, 2 and 3, as shown in K6:K8 in Figure 3.